w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

 ## RStream and XStream

-A routing stream (RStream) is a long lived HTTP/2 stream in nature.
-RStreams are initiated by clients, and can be routed independently by any intermediaries.
+A routing stream (RStream) is a regular HTTP/2 stream in nature.
+It is opened by a HEADERS frame, and **MAY** be continued by CONTINUATION and DATA frames.
-Though an RStream is effectively a regular HTTP/2 stream, RStreams are recommended for exchanging metadata, but not user data.

-A new HTTP/2 stream called XStream is introduced for exchanging user data.
-XStreams are **RECOMMENDED** for short lived transactions, so intermediaries and servers can gracefully shutdown XStreams within a short time.
-The typical use case can be a subscription or publish request/response in Publish/Subscribe use case, or an RPC call between two endpoints.
+RStreams are initiated by clients to servers, and can be independently routed by intermediaries on the network path.
+The main purpose for RStream is to facilitate XStreams' intermediary traversal.

-An XStream is opened by an XHEADERS frame, and continued by CONTINUATION and DATA frames.
-An XStream **MUST** be associated with an open RStream, and **MUST NOT** be associated with any other XStream.
-XStreams are routed according to their RStreams by intermediaries and servers.
-Effectively, all XStreams with the same RStream form a logical stream group, and are routed to the same endpoint.
+A new HTTP/2 stream called eXtended stream (XStream) is introduced for exchanging user data bidirectionally.
+An XStream is opened by an XHEADERS frame, and **MAY** be continued by CONTINUATION and DATA frames.
+XStreams can be initiated by either clients or servers.
+Another difference from a regular stream, an XStream **MUST** be associated with an open RStream.
+In this way, XStreams can be routed according to their RStreams by intermediaries and servers.
+XStream **MUST NOT** be associated with any other XStream, or any closed RStream.
+Otherwise, it cannot be routed properly.

 ## Bidirectional Communication

 With RStreams and XStreams, HTTP/2 can be used for bidirectional messaging communication.
-As shown in the follow diagrams, after an RStream is open from client to server, either endpoint can initiate an XStreams to its peer.
+As shown in the follow diagrams, as long as an RStream is open from client to server, either endpoint can initiate an XStreams to its peer.

 ~~~
 +--------+   RStream (5)   +---------+    RStream (1)   +--------+